 Nepal, a nation known for its warmth and humanism, extends a warm welcome to all guests.
 You will be respected and treated like a family member whether you are in one of our cities or a remote area on a trek.
 A common saying in Nepalese culture is "Athiti Devo Bhaba," which translates to "Tourist or guest is like our god."

-But there are some cultural differences, so it is helpful to be aware of some do’s and don’t as mentioned below:
+However, because there are some cultural variations, it is useful to be aware of the following dos and don'ts:

-Giving to beggars or children does not solve their major problems, and encourages them to continue begging.
-If you want to donate, Holiday Tours Nepal will show you a suitable place where your donation can be helpful if you want to make a donation.
+Giving to beggars or children does not address their main issues and only serves to motivate them to keep begging.
+Holiday Tours Nepal will show you a suitable location where your donation can be helpful if you want to make a donation.

 Sign up to stay updated with latest offers, news and more.